 Send Graduation Announcement Cards

 You can still share your graduate’s success and joy with friends, family, teachers, neighbors, and loved ones with a custom graduation announcement card.
+Sending a graduation announcement card is a great way to get everyone excited way in advance before the big day.
 Choose from one of Shutterfly’s unique card designs to make a card that fits the grad’s personality.
 Include their full name, their school name, and a photo of them from the school year.

 While Shutterfly graduation announcements typically announce the class year of 2020, the exact date is optional.
 If the exact date is included in a particular design and plans are uncertain, it can easily be edited out or changed to something less specific such as “Spring 2020.”
 The milestone is most important and Shutterfly offers flexible ways to honor your grad.
 If you already sent graduation announcements and need to change the date or details of your event, Shutterfly will reprint any event-based cards you create with us for free, honoring our Date-Change Promise.
 For help with creating and editing cards, follow our Personalizing Cards guide.

 As you stay informed and make adjustments to your graduation plans and grad party, communicate with potential guests to ensure transparency and clarity.
-Make sure to communicate with your graduation party guests, especially those who live far away, in order to understand their situation and views on current events.
+Make sure to communicate frequently with your graduation party guests, especially those who live far away, in order to understand their situation and views on current events.
 Adjust your plans accordingly, but most importantly, keep everyone regularly updated and informed on your decisions and keep up with your local guidelines.

 Save Your Graduation Party Decorations And Supplies